 Chelsea, like most other towns in Vermont, depends primarily on fossil fuels for heating and transportation.
-As shown in the table above, fossil fuels account for more than 50% of all energy consumed in Vermont, most of which is used in transportation.
-Nearly 50% of the oil consumed in the U.S. is imported.
+The Federal Energy Information Administration reports that "Vermont's residential sector accounts for about one-fourth of Vermont's petroleum consumption, and three in five Vermont households use fuel oil, kerosene, or propane to heat their homes."
+Vermont's comprehensive energy plan prioritizes decreasing petroleum consumption, especially in the transportation sector.
+Much of the oil consumed in the U.S. is imported.
 Vermont's economic system is so closely tied to the availability of fossil fuels that even modest price increases can lead to inflation, a slowdown in economic growth, and monetary instability.
-This can have unanticipated adverse impacts at the municipal and residential level.
+This can have unanticipated adverse impacts at the municipal and residential levels.
 For example, increasing fuel prices make it more expensive for a town government to provide traditional public services and maintain existing facilities.
-Additionally, rising prices can also make it difficult for residents to heat their homes and put enough food on the table (the price and availability of food is usually influenced by oil prices).
+Additionally, rising prices can also make it difficult for residents to heat their homes and put enough food on the table (the price and availability of food are usually influenced by oil prices).